-Reused movesets and the bizarre choice to let you assign fatalities to each character made many fighters feel more like skins than anything else.
-You could even add to the lengthy but uninspired roster by creating your own characters.
-In the end, Armageddon became one of the most forgettable 3D entries in the franchise despite bringing the whole crew to the party.
+Reused movesets and the questionable choice to let you assign fatalities to each character mean that many fighters feel more like skins than anything else.
+If you want, you can create your own characters to add to the lengthy, if uninspired, roster.
+Armageddon was one of the franchise’s most forgettable 3D entries when it comes down to it, even if it did bring the whole crew to the party.

 11. Mortal Kombat 4

-Midway’s first attempt at bringing the franchise to the 3D era wasn’t a complete disaster, but it wasn’t great either.
-Blocky visuals, poor voice acting, and a move away from the dark comedy that felt like an important part of MK’s identity hurt the overall presentation.
-It also just didn’t feel that great in motion, with clunky combat and a bland roster of new characters.
+Midway’s first attempt to bring the franchise to the 3D era wasn’t the worst we’ve seen, but it was far from the best.
+Blocky visuals and poor voice acting hampered the presentation, and we missed the dark comedy that had been such a fundamental part of MK’s identity.
+The motion was also disappointing, with clunky combat and a bland roster of new characters.

-At least Mortal Kombat 4 gave us Quan Chi.
-It’s hard to knock Mortal Kombat 4 too much considering it was the first game in the franchise rendered in 3D, however, like many early 3D era games, Mortal Kombat 4 missed its mark in a lot of areas.
+We did get Quan Chi from Mortal Kombat, though.
+It’s hard to knock Mortal Kombat 4 too much when you consider that it was the first 3d-rendered game in the series, but like many early-era 3D games, it missed its mark in several areas.

 - The best Mortal Kombat Fatalities